jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 5. Type a word _without_ quotation marks.
 What happens?

 Now that you know more about how the console works, you can code along with the examples so you get a better sense of how to type in code.

-## What is a program?

-Now that you've written your first program and explored the console a bit, let's talk more about what a program _is_.

-At its most basic level, a **program** is a piece of written language that tells the computer to perform a computation.

-How exactly a program is written depends on the language, the programmer's style, and in some cases the machine the program is written for.

-For example, program can have detailed instructions on _how_ the computer should compute a solution (imperative programming style).

-Or it could simply tell the computer _what to do_, and let it handle the steps (declarative programming style).

-We'll talk more about imperative vs. declarative programming styles throughout the series.

 ### Notes